 The time for a decentralized economy has arrived.
-For a large country like India that needs to feed some 1.3 billion mouths, it must open up more centers to regulate people and businesses.
-Smaller cities offer price and space advantage.
+For a large country like India that needs to feed some 1.3 billion mouths, it must open up more centres to regulate people and businesses.
+Smaller cities offer price and space advantages.
 This initiative should see the transfer of some of the mundane jobs to smaller cities to start with.
-The government seems to be thinking in these lines, opening up opportunities for investors.
+The government seems to be thinking along these lines, opening up opportunities for investors.
 The next growth in residential space will pick up from tier 2 & 3 cities.

-Warehouse is a decent investment model primarily due to superior rental-yields and longer lock-in contracts.
-Such assets quickly attract PE investments and transform into funds due to its monetizing capabilities.
+The warehouse is a decent investment model primarily due to superior rental yields and longer lock-in contracts.
+Such assets quickly attract PE investments and transform into funds due to their monetizing capabilities.
 Investors should look at this alternative seriously.